 Stick to the Formatting Style Rules

 There are many formatting styles available, so often, students find it difficult to master all of them.
 Luckily, there are multiple tutorials online, and there’s no need to remember all the peculiarities at once.
-The most common styles for theses are MLA and APA.
+The most common styles for these are MLA and APA.

 Ask your supervisor which one to use and stick to the main requirements.
 There are multiple online programs, which allow formatting texts based on the chosen style, but it’s always better to re-check the draft because all machines can make mistakes from time to time.

-Writing Your Dissertation without Stress
+Writing Your Dissertation Without Stress